iccowan/VATUSA_Base_ARTCC_Site/README.md

 Written by Ian Cowan, vZTL ARTCC Webmaster

+> ### 💡 _Please Note_
+> This repository is outdated and has been archived.
+You are still more than welcome to use it as a template, however, there are some integrations that no longer work.
+Additionally, it is highly recommended to update all packages before deploying into a live environment.
+If you would like an example of a more current, up-to-date version of the template that is being used in production, please go to [https://github.com/ZTL-ARTCC/Current_Website](https://github.com/ZTL-ARTCC/Current_Website).

 Prerequisites
 --------------
 - If you wish to have training scheduling, setmore will be required.
 You can create an account at [https://www.setmore.com/](https://www.setmore.com/).